Winter Fuel Payment: Legal challenges

 On 25 October, a pensioner couple in Scotland were given permission to take legal action against the decision to restrict the payment by applying a means-test to it.
 They alleged that the UK and Scotland governments did not follow the correct procedure and did not conduct an appropriate consultation or an equality impact assessment before implementing the change.
 The hearing was scheduled to take place at the Court of Session in Edinburgh on 15 January 2025.

 At the end of November, lawyers for Unite, the trade union, asked the High Court for an urgent judicial review of the policy.
-Unite, which has 200,000 who are affected by the cuts, say that the government should have been more thorough in gathering evidence of the likely impact prior to committing to the changes.
-They say they have members who are struggling to get by on their pensions.
+Unite, which had 200,000 members affected by the cuts, said the government should have been more thorough in gathering evidence of the likely impact prior to committing to the changes.
+They said they had members who struggled to get by on their pensions.
 Unite's general secretary, Sharon Graham, said the government had "brought something in without knowing what it is going to cost in terms of illness, what it is going to cost in terms of death".

 Public opinion

 Following the announcement of this policy, the Ipsos monthly tracker poll published in September showed that Starmer was more unpopular with the public than he had been for three years.
 46% of voters had an unfavourable view of him.
 32% of the poll's respondents had a favourable view of him, which was 6 points lower than it had been in August.
 The same poll showed Reeves being seen favourably had dropped 4 points since August to 23% and being seen unfavourably had increased by 9 points to 44%.

 Following the commons vote, the results from a JL Partners/38 Degrees focus group of more than 100 people suggested that the new government was losing public support.
 The group comprised different age groups, regions, and voting intention.
-The most critical were older Labour voters, some younger voters were more sympathetic with the governments case, but most were critical of the policy.
+The most critical were older Labour voters, some younger voters were more sympathetic with the government's case, but most were critical of the policy.

 A Savanta opinion poll commissioned by the Liberal Democrats party, and published on 29 October, found that 59% opposed the policy with 46% of Labour voters agreeing that Reeves was wrong to bring forward this policy while 35% agreed she was right.
 The poll also showed that 78% of people aged 55 and over said that Reeves should not cut the winter fuel payments.